decretist/Dissertation/Chapter4/burrows.md

 [^b4]: The division of the first-recension (R1) *dicta* into twelve sections follows the division of Gratian's *Decretum* proposed by Alfred Beyer in -@beyer_lokale_1998, 17-18.

-### Overflow

-Burrows applied the metric, which he called the Delta, in the context of a new technique for authorship attribution.

-(**The metric is not the technique.**)

-Every attribution experiment starts from an hypothesis (sometimes implicit rather than explicit) concerning authorship.

-Such an approach is obviously not possible in the case of the *dicta* from Gratian's *Decretum*.